wirybeaver/wirybeaver.github.io/_includes/about/en.md

 > Love life, the gift of god.

 Hi, this is Xuanyi(Shane) Li, a computer science master.
-I am actively seeking for full time backend engineer position (Java) in 2019.
 My interest mainly focuses on distributed system and machine learning.

-I took a backend engineer intern at Alibaba in 2018 summer and was responsible for developing Mlab, a business intelligence plantform aiming to automate all development steps in machine learning.
-During the intern, I implemented the offline training module as well as assisting in SQL dynamic generation and online deploymemt.
-I am proficient in Java, Spring Boot and master lots of Alibaba distributed middlewares: HSF(RPC), RocketMQ(Message Queue), Tair(Cache), Dimond(Persistent Config), ConfigServer(Non-persistent Config).
-Besides, by doing neural based NLP research (related paper already published), I am familiar with Python, Keras and web crawling.
+I am an energetic and skilled individual, with rich hands-on experience in Java and Spring Boot.
+I took an awesome back-end engineer summer internship at Alibaba, where I built a business intelligence platform with Spring Boot and Alibaba distributed middle wares to accelerate the machine learning development.
+It reduced one week for the coupon recommendation team to build AI products.
+More than that, that internship also helped me develop strong teamwork.
+I worked on the production line to interact with front-end engineers in order to generate dynamic parameter forms they need, and implemented coordinated server end programs of online deployment module.
+Besides, I am a curious mind eager to learn advanced technical knowledge.
+By doing research about neural network based natural language processing, I am well aware of Python, Keras and web crawling and published a short paper on IEEE DSAA.

+In summary, I am a fast learner, good team player and could contribute to the efforts of the engineering team.

 If there is any fit position, please feel free to contact with me via <a href="mailto:{{site.email}}">email</a>.